samlin001/asd-codelabs/codelab1/README.md

     ```
   If no error occored, feel free to proceed
 ## 2. Create a VM
+This creates a VM with docker image, what is already set up inside?
 - To create a new VM, use the following command in ***Cloud Shell***.
 And, wait
 for it to finish.
 ```